worldofmarcus/project-portfolio-5/README.md

 * As a Site Admin I want to get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
     * When the site user performs actions on the sites flash messages shows (i.e. delete/update/add to bag/ actions).

-* As a Site Admin I want to I can create, update and delete blog posts so that I can manage my blog content
+* As a Site Admin I want to search, create, update and delete blog posts so that I can manage my blog content
     * When admin is logged the blog management page can be reached through the 'my account'-menu.

 * As a Site Admin I want to create draft blog posts so that I can finish writing the content later